Is AIM Global (Alliance in Motion Global) legit or scam? Read this review and find out.

 Every 9th and 10th matching bonus entitles you to travel rewards points.
 You can use these points to avail of the company’s free travel incentive here and abroad.

 You can earn 5% of product sales volume from the 1st level (direct downlines).
 Also, you will get 5% of product sales volume from your indirect referrals.
-The 5% from your indirect referrals sales volume is applicable from 1st level up to the 10th level.
+The 5% from your indirect referrals sales volume is applicable from the 1st level up to the 10th level.

 Stair Step Bonus (Overriding Commission)

 All products in AIM Global have corresponding positional points.
 These points are used for your promotion in their Stair Step Program.
 In the program, the commission ranges from 0%-40% based on the group’s product sales volume.

 Red Flags and Misleading Claims